thedimlebowski/Trading-Gym/README.md

 ## Compatibility with OpenAI gym

-Our environments API is strongly inspired by OpenAI gym.
+Our environments API is strongly inspired by OpenAI Gym.
 We aim to entirely base it upon OpenAI Gym architecture and propose Trading Gym as an additional OpenAI environment.

 ## Examples